-Although the CTBT specifically requires the establishment of a national authority, the creation of a National Data Centre (NDC) is a national issue.
-However, as the national authority may need advice on technical issues from an NDC, its formation is advantageous to a state signatory to the CTBT.
-Usually, the NDC responsibility is most commonly given to an earthquake and/or nuclear radiation monitoring agency, and the NDC staff with expertise in monitoring technologies provide technical advice to the national authority.
-The CGS as a NDC on waveform technologies has been performing these activities, but mainly focusing on seismic data analysis.
-Whereas the discussions and preparations have been done to assist CGS to expand its data analysis coverage to other waveform technologies, CGS technical staff are still to be trained on analysing infrasound data as they were not able to travel during the reporting period.
+Although the CTBT specifically requires the establishment of a National Authority, creation of a National Data Centre (NDC) is a national issue.
+However, as the National Authority may need advice on technical issues from a NDC, its formation is advantageous to a State Signatory to the CTBT.
+Usually, the NDC responsibility is commonly given to an earthquake and/or nuclear radiation monitoring agency and the NDC staff with expertise in monitoring technologies to provide technical advice to their National Authority.
+The CGS as a National Data Centre on waveform technologies has been performing those activities, but mainly focusing on seismic data analysis.
+Whereas the discussions and preparations have been done to assist the CGS to expand its data analysis coverage to other waveform technologies, the CGS technical staff are still being trained on analysing infrasound data.
 Plans are developed to ensure such training takes place in the upcoming financial year.